Pejo-306/cloud-url-shortener/docs/decisions/ADR-004-shortcode-generation.md

 Use a **counter-based, deterministic shortening algorithm** with the following properties:

 - A **globally unique numeric counter** is used as the source of uniqueness
-- The counter value is **salted and hashed** to obscure sequential patterns
+- The counter value is **permuted using a multiplicative transformation** combined with a **secret salt** to obscure sequential patterns
 - The resulting value is **encoded into a fixed-length Base62 string**
 - Output length is fixed (7 characters) to ensure predictable URL size
 - Old shortcodes expire, allowing safe reuse of the output space over time

-The algorithm is deterministic, fast, and collision-free within the system’s operational assumptions.
+The algorithm uses a **multiplicative permutation** (affine transformation) to ensure that sequential counters produce completely unrelated-looking shortcodes while maintaining a 1:1 bijective mapping.
+The algorithm is deterministic, fast, and collision-free within the system's operational assumptions.

 ## Rationale